jkterry1/MCMES/README.md

 python3 train.py --algo ppo -n 2000000 --optimization-log-path optimization_policies -optimize --study-name STUDY_NAME --storage mysql://root:dummy@99.999.9.99/study_name
 ```

+Where:
+- `-n 2000000` specifies the number of timesteps for training in the environment.
+- `--optimization-log-path optimization_policies` saves all trained policies to the folder `./optimization_policies`.
+- `--study-name STUDY_NAME` specifies the name of the results pool that the optimizer will use when sampling hyperparameters.

 If running locally, it suffices to drop the `--storage` argument, in this case, all runs will be saved locally.

 The experiments conducted in the paper utilize a small number of additional parameters for logging and noise sampling.
 These parameters can be viewed in `./run_optimize.sh`.
+In our script, we:

+- use `CUDA_VISIBLE_DEVICES=N OMP_NUM_THREADS=1` to select GPU N on the system, and dedicate 1 CPU thread per run.
+- use `nohup` to catch all console output and save it to `./optimize_logs/optimize_x.out`.
+- use `--sampler tpe` to use the TPE sampler to sample hyperparameters.
+- use `--pruner median` to use the Median pruner to hedge against worse performing hyperparameters.
+This compares the result of each run with the median of all currently completed runs.

 ### Selecting Best Hyperparameters